Chronology of Video Game Systems

 • Atari buys a handheld video game system code named "Handy" from developer Epyx.
 (Atari will release it in 1989 as the Lynx.)
 [685.133]

 • The film Thrillkill is released to theaters in Canada.
-A scene takes place in a bar, with video games Vanguard, Galaga, Sinistar (you can hear "Beware, I live"), Air Attack, Jet Rocket, Phoenix, Space Race.
+A scene takes place in a bar, with arcade video games Vanguard, Galaga, Sinistar (you can hear "Beware, I live"), Air Attack, Jet Rocket, Phoenix, Space Race.
 Jet Rocket video game [1122]

 July 12